CraigThomasson/project-one-repo/README.md

 ## Technologies used
 HTML, CSS.
 Reaper DAW to create sample audio.

+## credits

 ### Sources and References
 * google fonts where used in this project https://fonts.google.com/
 * font awesome was used in the footer www.fontawesome.com
 * Images souced from unsplash.com and www.pexels.com
 * I used this site as a reference for using CSS grids: https://learncssgrid.com/
 * I based my audio code on code examples from this page: https://developer.mozilla.org/en-US/docs/Web/HTML/Element/audio

+## acknowledgements

+* I would like to thank my mentor Chriss Quinn for firstly Introducing me to Grids in CSS and second for being an outstanding mentor.
+He made sure I always pushed my self and tested my abilities during this project.